Eddie Blazquez

 Eddie Blazquez is an American musician, author, and director.
 He is known as the frontman of the Latin group Toke D Keda, for starring and directing in Mega TV's series El Show Mas Estupido De La Television, and for creating and directing the docuseries I'm Not Supposed To Be Here, which premiered on The Roku Channel.

 As of 2025, his music has streamed in over 162 countries, with more than 68 million streams across all albums.
-Blazquez is a voting member of The Latin Grammys and the The Latin Recording Academy.
+Blazquez is a voting member of The Latin Grammys and The Latin Recording Academy.

 Early life

 Blazquez was born and raised in Puerto Rico and later based in Miami, Florida.
 His father is from Spain, while his mother is from Puerto Rico.
 In 1998 he won an international recording contract with Sony Music as part of the TV series Suenos De Fama, which aired nationally on Telemundo Networks.